mnislam01/Algorithms/Linear Search/README.md

 # Time Complexity Analysis

 Worst Case:
-The worst case is it have to look into every iteam of the sorted/unsorted list/array of size 'n' for the value.
+The worst case is it have to look into the every item of list/array item of size 'n' for the value.
 The algorithms runs a for loop and it depends on 'n'.

 So, the worst case is: O(n)